FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 - Use the `CREATE USER <name> WITH PASSWORD <pw>;` command to create a new user and configure a password for each database.
   See [documentation](https://www.Postgres.org/docs/9.6/static/sql-createuser.html).

+For ""boomtown

 (This setup is meant to mock a real world database setup, and to give us the opportunity to become familiar with creating and authorizing a new Database on your local machine.
 In a real production setting, our setup would be more complicated).

+- For the project, use 'boomtown' for the user, name, and password to make things simple to remember.

 ???